Catalog of medicines. Interaction with other drugs

 >=10% - fever, fatigue, general malaise; rarely - edema, lymphadenopathy, arterial hypotension, conjunctivitis, anaphylactic reactions.

-In some patients, the hypersensitivity reaction was initially regarded as a respiratory disease (pneumonia, bronchitis, pharyngitis), influenza-like illness, gastroenteritis, or a reaction to other drugs.
+In some patients, the hypersensitivity reaction was initially diagnosed as respiratory disease (pneumonia, bronchitis, pharyngitis), influenza-like illness, gastroenteritis, or a reaction to other drugs.

 • Other side effects

-For many other side effects, it is not clear if they are caused by abacavir, other medicines or are complications of the HIV infection itself.
+For many other side effects, it is not clear whether they are caused by abacavir or other medicines or are complications of HIV infection itself.

-From the side digestive system: nausea, vomiting, diarrhea, loss of appetite.
-There are reports of the development of pancreatitis, but the relationship with taking abacavir has not been established.
+From the outside digestive system: nausea, vomiting, diarrhea, loss of appetite.
+There are reports of the development of pancreatitis, but the connection with taking abacavir has not been established.

 Contraindications